Daryes/freebox-monitoring/README.md

   -h, --help            show this help message and exit -d, --debug           Activate the debug mode and print the retrieved data -c /path/to/file, --config /path/to/file
                         Full path to the credential file.
-Default is: /server/freebox/releases/freebox-monitoring-v0.8.0/.credentials
-  -r, --register        Register the app with the Freebox API and cache the API url and version -s, --register-status
+Default is: <current directory>/.credentials -r, --register        Register the app with the Freebox API and cache the API url and version -s, --register-status
                         Get the registration status